Which place is cheaper, Prague or Beijing?

 In January, Beijing usually receives less rain than Prague.
 Beijing gets 3 mm (0.1 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.

 Both Prague and Beijing during the spring are popular places to visit.
 Most visitors come to Beijing for the activities around the city and the natural beauty during these months.
 Furthermore, the spring months attract visitors to Prague because of the activities around the city and the natural beauty.

 In April, Beijing is generally a little warmer than Prague.
-Temperatures in Beijing average around 14°C (57°F), and Prague stays around 10°C (49°F).
+Daily temperatures in Beijing average around 14°C (57°F), and Prague fluctuates around 10°C (49°F).

 It's quite sunny in Beijing.
 In the spring, Beijing often gets more sunshine than Prague.
 Beijing gets 247 hours of sunny skies this time of year, while Prague receives 145 hours of full sun.